Board of Directors

 (W) (213) 380-3322

-Terrie Lee received her MS Degree from Cal State Northridge.
-She will receive her Masters Degree in Business Taxation at the Goldengate University in 2007.
-For the past fifteen years she has practiced public accounting.
+Terrie Lee received her MS Degree from Cal State Northridge and Masters Degree in Business Taxation at the Goldengate University in 2007.
+For over fifteen years she has practiced public accounting.
 Her experience includes six years with Ernst & Young and three years with RSM McGladrey.
 In 2002 she established her CPA firm with Stephanie Bae.
 Terrie has generously offered her time and expertise to the Korea Academy for Educators.
 She is also affiliated with the Korean American CPA Society as the seminar coordinator.

 Linda Rose-Winters,